Vietnam Airlines – Sydney to Ho Chi Minh City (Saigon) Hey, that A330 is a 777!

 The options on the website are the same as they were for movies since March 2015 – but actually, there were some newer options.
 On searching the system, they had Inside Out – the animated movie about children controlling their emotions – something I wanted to see – and maybe some skills I needed to learn!
 The in-arm screen was small but clear, and so I enjoyed my cognac and movie.

-with cognac, and ‘toilet’ slippers bottom left.
+Entertainment screen with Inside Out information, with cognac, and ‘toilet’ slippers bottom left. |

 Refreshment